dpuwebservices/wayfinding/README.md

 - README.md - this file
 - /\_PWB-files - contains configuration files for Public Web Browser app
 - /css - stylesheets for wayfinding
-- /fonts - fonts we use (may need to go through and figure out which ones we actually use)
 - /images - images used for wayfinding
-  - /\_notes - dwsync metadata (presumably dwsync is used for syncing with a local directory somewhere)
-  - /maps - map overlays (deprecated)
+  - /icons - images used to create legend
 - /includes - modular html for wayfinding pages
+  - directory_list.txt - mapping of directory listings to element ids within map svg files
   - head.html - <head> stanza
-  - info-directory.html - directory menu of library locations/features organized by function
-  - info-floor.html - directory menu organized by floor
-  - infopanel.php - sidebar content
   - mainnav.html - top nav menu
 - /js - javascript files for wayfinding (may need to go through and figure out which ones we actually use)
     - wayfinding.js - custom js containing sidebar text for various locations on the floor plans corresponding to an image map of clickable areas on each floor's floorplan